stoodder/falconjs/README.md

 * add generate binding and Falcon.register for dynamically creating views
 * add listenTo on Falcon.Object
 * Create Falcon.Event object (includes .off method) to return from Falcon.on and Falcon.trigger
+* Divide fill method into separate methods for each type (reverse rolls)
+* Add setParent method to collections to universally set the parent of all the models in the collection

 Done
 * Convert Build process to Grunt.js